-DNA evidence can be a powerful tool for law enforcement and prosecutors when it comes to sex crime cases.
-It's basically a way other than somebody's word that they can prove that there was some sort of sexual contact between two people.
+DNA evidence can be a powerful tool for law enforcement and prosecutors in sex crime cases.
+It's a way other than somebody's word that they can prove that there was some sexual contact between two people.
 However, it is not an exact science.

 Legal Arguments in DNA Sex Crime Cases

-So, obviously this was powerful evidence that he did have sexual contact with the victim and that's a case where not only will the DNA evidence help the prosecutors, but also the fact that he didn't tell the truth about it will show guilty knowledge and that's going to make it a very tough road as far as proving him innocent.
+So, this was powerful evidence that he did have sexual contact with the victim, and that's a case where not only will the DNA evidence help the prosecutors, but also the fact that he didn't tell the truth about it will show guilty knowledge, and that's going to make it a very tough road as far as proving him innocent.

-I expect you to be truthful and let me know what happened and then you and I devise a plan moving forward to properly defend you and to end up with the best result that takes into account your freedom, your reputation and all the things that you hold important in your life.
+I expect you to be truthful and let me know what happened.
+Then you and I devise a plan moving forward to defend you properly and end up with the best result that considers your freedom, your reputation, and all the things that you hold important in your life.